-Learn the basics of working with images and effects in Adobe Illustrator CC, including how to add and edit effects, apply brush strokes, and more.
+Learn the basics of working with images and effects in Adobe Illustrator, including how to add and edit effects, apply brush strokes, and more.

 What you'll need

 Discover the difference between vector and raster and see how to add images to your projects.

 - In Illustrator, you can bring raster images — such as those taken with your phone — into your projects.

 - Choose File > Place to place an image into your document.
 In the Place dialog box, selecting the Link option creates a link to the original image.
 If the image is updated outside Illustrator, the image will be updated in your Illustrator document automatically.
 Deselecting the Link option when placing an image embeds the image in the Illustrator document.

 - Select the Selection tool in the Tools panel and Shift-drag a corner to resize the image.
 When finished, release the mouse button and then the Shift key.